Native American Extermination Order

 As to the idea of warring with the Indians and killing them there is no necessity for it if you act wisely, and if you do kill them, you do it at your own risk.

-• In a letter dated July 8, 1851, Lorin Farr informed Brigham Young of possible instances of Indians stealing horses from the settlers.
+• In a letter dated July 8, 1851, Lorin Farr informed Brigham Young of possible instances of Native Americans stealing horses from the settlers.
 He wrote:

 There has been some disturbance here of late by the Indians and as many false reports might to abroad concerning the matters I thought it would not be amiss to write a few lines to you letting you know concerning the matters.
 There had been give of our best horses and one colt stolen by the Indians, whether it be by the snakes or Yes we have not as yet determined.
 The horses were taken at three different times.

-• In July 1851, Brigham Young instructed Captain Lorin Farr, following an armed conflict with the Indians, to avoid violent retribution, and instead instructed:
+• In July 1851, Brigham Young instructed Captain Lorin Farr, following an armed conflict with the Native Americans, to avoid violent retribution, and instead instructed:

 I would say raise a company of fifty men, take sufficient quantity of provisions, and the Indians horses which were brought in, and return, and seek out the Indians, restore them their property, and make ample satisfaction of killing one of their tribe, give them some presents, and explain to them how it happened, tell them that you did not intend killing him, and would not only to save your own lives